Scott Sinclair: Early career

-Later career

 On 6 May 2007, Sinclair was named in the Chelsea squad to face Arsenal in one of Chelsea's most crucial matches of the season: anything but a win would have handed Manchester United the Premier League title.
 Sinclair came on as a substitute for Shaun Wright-Phillips but was unable to stop Chelsea drawing 1–1.
 Sinclair made his first start for Chelsea in the following Premier League game, against Manchester United at Stamford Bridge, and suffered a broken metatarsal after a challenge from Wes Brown.

 Sinclair signed a new four-year deal on 15 August 2007.
 He was given squad number 17 for the new season, and made his first appearance as a late substitute in the 2007 FA Community Shield against Manchester United.
 On 25 September, he scored his first senior goal for the club in a 4–0 win against Hull City in the League Cup.
 He was picked in the starting eleven against Leicester City in the fourth round of the League Cup; he was involved in Chelsea's first two goals and his shot was turned onto the post by Leicester's goalkeeper.

 Queens Park Rangers reportedly "beat off stiff competition from eight other Championship clubs" to sign Sinclair on loan for a month from 6 November 2007.
 Sinclair's last goal for Plymouth had been against Crystal Palace, and he followed this up by scoring his first for QPR against the same club.

 He played four times for Chelsea on his return, before going out on loan again in February 2008.
 Ian Holloway, who had managed Sinclair at Plymouth Argyle, wanted to take the player to Leicester City, but Chelsea wanted him to join a club nearer the top of the table.
 On 28 February, Sinclair joined Charlton Athletic on loan until the end of the season.
 Finding his first-team opportunities limited at Charlton, he made just three appearances off the bench and the loan was terminated after a month.